2019-20 AP Course Audit: What You'll Need to Do

 The list below shows examples of textbooks that meet the curricular requirements of AP Art History.
 The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

-The specified editions of the following textbooks meet the AP Art History AP Course Audit curricular requirements.
+The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
 For discussions regarding the usefulness of these texts and other teaching materials in the AP Art History classroom, please consult the AP Art History Teacher Community.

 - DeWitte, Debra J., Ralph M. Larmann, and M. Kathryn Shields.
 Gateways to Art: Understanding the Visual Arts.
 New York: Thames and Hudson Inc. & W.W.
 Norton.